BurntSushi/nflvid/README.md

+**This project is unmaintained.
+The code may still be useful and parts of it may still work, but you're on your own.**

 `nflvid` is a Python package that facilates the processing of NFL game footage.
 In particular, this library provides routines to do the following: